Overstimulation Explained: Key Symptoms and Common Triggers

 Recognizing Highly Sensitive People (HSP)

-Contrary to the negative view many people have about sensitivity, being a Highly Sensitive Person is not something wrong.
-It means you process sensory details much deeper, and you get overstimulated more easily.
-If you are an HSP, usually strong reactions happen when there is too much noise or very bright light.
-Feelings can be intense, including understanding others’ emotions well, getting quickly stressed by doing several things at once, and looking for quiet time alone to get back your energy.
-Dr. Aron’s Self-Evaluation for Sensory Processing Sensitivity is a useful instrument for people who think they may be Highly Sensitive People (Aron, E. N., 1996).
+Contrary to the negative view many people have about sensitivity, being a Highly Sensitive Person (HSP) is not something wrong.
+It means you process sensory details much more deeply and get overstimulated more easily.
+HSPs often have strong reactions to noise or bright light, feel intense emotions, empathize deeply with others, and get quickly stressed by multitasking.
+They often seek quiet time alone to recharge.
+Dr. Elaine Aron’s Self-Evaluation for Sensory Processing Sensitivity is a useful tool for those who think they may be HSPs (Aron, E. N., 1996).

 Overstimulation Symptoms and Triggers